 A stroll along your favorite trail leaves you refreshed and energized, but it doesn't always come without a bit of cleanup.
 One step into the dirt on a drizzly day coats your shoes or boots with a layer of mud.
-Unlike rain and snow, mud refuses drip from your boots onto the foyer mat when you take them off.
-Clean the mud off your shoes or boots to preserve their condition and get them ready for your next outing.
+Unlike rain and snow, mud steadfastly insists upon dripping from your boots onto the foyer mat when you take them off.
+Clean the mud off shoes or boots to preserve their condition and get them ready for your next outing.

 Things You'll Need

 1/2 teaspoon vinegar